What is PCOS?

 This work is as much about embracing change with empathy as it is about creating structure in your life.
 My approach to curbing carb intake approaches both equally and can be summarized as “Slow.
 Know.
 Grow.”

-SLOW – Sugar is a serious culprit for hormonal dis-regulation, but the approach you take depends on your sugar “habit”.
+SLOW – Due to insulin resistance, people with PCOS are more sensitive to the effects of sugar than most people and it can affect hormonal dis-regulation to a greater degree.
+The approach you take will depend on your sugar “habit”.
 Regardless of how much sugar you consume through the day, start smart and start slow.
 Commit to removing sugar from one category of your diet over a designated and finite time frame.
 Categories can be broken down into drinks (non-alcohol), alcohol, meals – breakfast, lunch, dinner, snack, fruit, and “treats.”
-Withdrawal can happen even to those of you already limiting your sugar intake.
-Sugar hits the same areas of the brain as heroin and cocaine.
-In other words, it’s a drug!
-Keep aware of the mind games you can play when you are craving something sweet.
 By having healthy snacks and herbal teas at the ready or doing something “sweet” for yourself that has nothing to do with food you can mitigate the withdrawals.
 Massage anyone?!

 Keep in mind that fruit can be a tricky food for some PCOS sufferers.
 Fruit juice, while no sugar has been added, is loaded with natural sugars and it lacks the fiber that slows sugar absorption in our blood stream.
-This equates of a glass of orange juice’s to drinking a soda.
-Strategies for shifting your intake of fruit can start with removing high-sugar, tropical fruit from your diet, and focusing instead on berries, pears, and apples.
+Instead of juice, focus instead on whole fruits such as berries, pears, and apples.

 KNOW – When making any dietary shift, you need to know how you are bringing good food choices to your plate.
 Removing carbs can be tricky in our carb laden American diet especially when eating out.
 This necessitates meal planning strategies that support you in having food at the ready.
 Three of my favorite tricks are: